metadatacenter/cedar-archetype-exporter/README.md

 the [JSONSchema2POJO library](http://www.jsonschema2pojo.org/) can be used to generate Java classes that process the content of CEDAR metadata instances.

 These instances can then be transformed into a submission format required by a particular repository.
-See, for example, the [CEDAR BioSample Exporter](https://github.com/metadatacenter/biosample-exporter) for an example of an exporter that generates an XML-based BioSample submission.

 This project contains a prototype CEDAR-generated template called ```NCBIBioSampleSubmissionTemplate.json```, which is located in the ```./src/main/resources/json-schema``` directory, and a CEDAR-generated